Akarviii/Akarviii/README.md

 # 👋 Hi, I'm Akarviii
 ## My name is also Daniel Arévalo

-💻 Software Developer, and doing my major in software engineering.
+💻 Software Developer, and doing my major in software engineering.<br>
-🎓 VII semester of Software Engineering.
+🎓 VII semester of Software Engineering.<br>
 🌐 Interested in developing webs and C++ applications.

 ## 🚀 About Me
-I focus on building functional and well-structured applications.
+I focus on building functional and well-structured applications.<br>
 I am interested in the world of hacking and macros.

 ## 🛠️ In Developing